Tupolev Tu-95: Soviet Union

-The Tu-95RT variant in particular was a veritable icon of the Cold War as it performed a maritime surveillance and targeting mission for other aircraft, surface ships and submarines.
+The Tu-95RTs variant in particular was a veritable icon of the Cold War as it performed a maritime surveillance and targeting mission for other aircraft, surface ships and submarines.
 It was identifiable by a large bulge under the fuselage, which reportedly housed a radar antenna that was used to search for and detect surface ships.

 A series of nuclear surface tests were carried out by the Soviet Union in the early- to mid-1960s.
-On October 30, 1961, a modified Tu-95 carried and dropped the AN602 device named Tsar Bomba, which was the most powerful thermonuclear device ever detonated.
+On 30 October 1961, a modified Tu-95 carried and dropped the AN602 device named Tsar Bomba, the most powerful thermonuclear device ever detonated.
 Video footage of that particular test exists since the event was filmed for documentation purposes.
 The footage shows the specially adapted Tu-95V plane – painted with anti-flash white on its ventral surfaces – taking off carrying the bomb, in-flight scenes of the interior and exterior of the aircraft, and the detonation.
-The bomb was attached underneath the aircraft, which carried the weapon semi-externally since it could not be carried inside a standard Tu-95's bomb-bay, similar to the way the B.1 Special version of the Avro Lancaster did with the ten-tonne Grand Slam "earthquake bomb".
+The bomb was attached underneath the aircraft, which carried the weapon semi-externally since it could not be carried inside a standard Tu-95's bomb bay, similar to the way the B.1 Special version of the Avro Lancaster did with the ten-tonne Grand Slam "earthquake bomb".
 Along with the Tsar Bomba, the Tu-95 proved to be a versatile bomber that would deliver the RDS-4 Tatyana (a fission bomb with a yield of forty-two kilotons), RDS-6S thermonuclear bomb, the RDS-37 2.9-megaton thermonuclear bomb, and the RP-30-32 200-kiloton bomb.

-The early versions of this bomber lacked comfort for their crews.
-They had a dank and dingy interior, and there was neither a toilet nor a galley in the aircraft.
-Though the living conditions on the bomber were unsatisfactory, the crews would often take two 10-hour mission trips a week to ensure combat readiness.
-This gave an annual total of around 1,200 flight hours.
+The early versions of the bomber omitted crew amenities, with dank and dingy interiors lacking a toilet or a galley.
+Though flying the Tu-95 was uncomfortable, especially during the routine 10-hour mission trips twice a week, constant training ensured a high degree of combat readiness and around 1,200 flight-hours annually.

-The bomber had the best crews available due to the nature of their mission.
-They would undertake frequent missions into the Arctic to practice transpolar strikes against the United States.
-Unlike their American counterparts, they never flew their missions carrying nuclear weapons.
-This hindered their mission readiness due to the fact that live ammunition had to come from special bunkers on the bases and loaded into the aircraft from the servicing trench below the bomb bay, a process that could take two hours.
+Due to the nature of their mission, Tu-95 bomber crews were often some of the best available in the Soviet Air Force.
+As part of their nuclear strike mission, bomber crews would undertake frequent missions into the Arctic to practice transpolar strikes against the United States.
+Unlike their American counterparts, however, Tu-95 aircraft did not fly missions carrying "live" nuclear weapons.
+This practice, a result of live ammunition being housed in special bunkers on the bases and a lengthy loading process (done via servicing trench below the bomb bay and taking up to two hours) was seen as a hindrance to overall mission readiness.

-During the Falklands War Tu-95s carried out intelligence gathering flights around Ascension Island.
+During the Falklands War Tu-95s carried out intelligence-gathering flights around Ascension Island.